Gencko94/royal-pharmacies/README.md

 - [ ] Add React Query & Localizations to the Search page.

 - [ ] Add Buy Options to SingleProduct in Desktop and Mobile View.

-- [ ] Add a new layout to SingleProduct Pages.

 - [ ] Add Scroll Pagination to SingleProduct Pages.